Best Alarm Clock of 2021

-Speaking of the snooze button, we would have preferred being able to set the length of the snooze interval.
+Speaking of the snooze button, we would have preferred the ability to adjust the length of the snooze interval.
 As it is, the Travelwey is fixed at 5 minutes intervals.
 This alarm is also limited by its lack of display colors, a radio, and a phone charger port.
-However, you can adjust the alarm volume to either high or low with the flip of a switch — a nice touch to be sure.
+However, you can adjust the alarm volume to either high or low with the flip of a switch — a nice touch, to be sure.
 All in all, this is a simple and practical machine at a reasonable price.

 While simplicity is nice, so too is having a highly customizable alarm that eases you awake as opposed to shocking you into consciousness.
 The Jall Wake Up Sunrise alarm specializes in gentle alerts.
-The clock offers 7 light settings that brighten slowly over a customizable period prior to the alarm time.
+The clock offers 7 light settings that slowly brighten over a customizable period before the alarm sounds.
 The alarm settings range from bird sounds to soft music to a more traditional beeping, and the volume is adjustable.
 The text brightness is also adjustable.

-Unfortunately, this alarm requires a bit of fiddling to get it all set-up with your preferences.
-For example, you must first set time, then ringtone, then volume, then wake up brightness, then how long to simulate the sunrise, oh ya, and don't forget the color of the light.
-That said, it's really not that tough, it's just a lot more work than the competition.
-Once the machine is all set up it is straightforward to use and can make mornings all the more pleasant.
+Unfortunately, this alarm requires quite a bit of fiddling to get it all set up with your preferences.
+For example, you must first set time, then ringtone, then volume, then wake-up brightness, then how long to simulate the sunrise — oh yeah, and don't forget the color of the light.
+That said, it's really not that tough; it's just a lot more work than the competition.
+Once customized to your liking, it is straightforward to use and can make mornings all the more pleasant.

 Some consumers may find the RCA a bit too simplistic, however.
 Case in point, there is no radio, no phone charging, only one text color (red), and no night light.
-Moreover, when setting the time or the alarm, if you overshoot your target you cannot go backwards.
-That can be annoying to be sure.
-Despite these limitations, the alarm is super easy to set-up and the price reflects its minimalistic design.
+Moreover, when setting the time or the alarm, if you overshoot your target, you can't back up — annoying, to be sure.
+Despite these limitations, the alarm is super easy to set up, and the price reflects its minimalistic design.

-While we like the simplicity of the Travelwey, it lacks almost every feature that the competition offers.
-For example, the alarm won't charge your phone, the snooze interval isn't adjustable and it lacks a radio.
-Moreover, you can't change the alarm volume, let alone the tone, and it lacks the memory for more than one alarm at a time.
+While we like the simplicity of the Travelwey, it lacks almost every feature offered by the competition.
+For example, the alarm won't charge your phone, the snooze interval isn't adjustable, and it lacks a radio.
+Moreover, the alarm volume and tone are both fixed, and it lacks the memory for more than one alarm at a time.
 While that might seem too simplistic, it is just what those traveling light need and no more.

 The Sonic Bomb alarm is designed to wake the dead.
-Not only does it have a loud alarm but it has a bed vibrator that will stimulate you into wakefulness.
+In addition to its loud alarm, it also has a bed vibrator that will stimulate you awake.
 This later feature will help you keep on the good side of those sleeping nearby as they won't have to listen to your alarm blaring while you saw logs.
-Additionally, the alarm volume is adjustable and the snooze is customizable.
+We appreciate the adjustable alarm volume and the customizable snooze.

 While the Sonic Bomb could be a standby in the modern necromancer's tool kit, its operation is no mystery.
-It lacks adjustability in the color of the text and the text brightness.
-Adjustments to both the time and alarm are one way and it doesn't have a nightlight or radio.
+It lacks adjustability in the color and brightness of the text.
+Adjustments to both the time and alarm are one way, and it lacks a nightlight and radio.
 However, it does have a redundant power supply using both batteries and a cord.
 Thus, one's time and alarm settings will be saved when the unit is unplugged.
-All in all, this is a solid alarm for heavy slumbers.
+All in all, this is a solid alarm for heavy slumberers.

-The DreamSky is an easy to use, push-button, large text alarm clock.
-It has twin USB ports that can be used to charge a phone while powering the clock.
+The DreamSky is an easy to use, push-button, large text alarm clock featuring dual USB ports that can be used to charge a phone while powering the clock.
 Use of the optional auxiliary battery power will save time and alarm settings during a power outage or travel.
 This unit also offers customizable features such as alarm volume and text brightness.
-Additionally, the hours and minutes are set separately to save time when setting the alarm.
+Additionally, the hours and minutes are set separately, which saves time when programming the alarm.

-One annoying feature that stood out with the DreamSky is that in order to check the alarm time one must go into the alarm settings mode — an extra step that other clocks didn't require.
+One annoying feature that stood out with the DreamSky is that to check the alarm time, one must go into the alarm settings mode — an extra step that other clocks didn't require.
 That said, when setting the alarm, this process was quick and easy.
-All and all, this is a reasonably priced model that is easy to read, even at a distance.
+All in all, this is a reasonably priced model that is easy to read, even at a distance.

 The American Lifetime Day Clock is a good choice for those with inconsistent or hectic schedules where losing track of the day — or even the month — is not uncommon.
-Given that this clock is more like a digital calendar, it's nice that it allows users to set several alarms for a variety of events, not just waking-up.
-The frame can be purchased in 5 color options and comes standard with 2 text colors (white/ yellow).
-The brightness of the display is set to dim between 7 PM and 7 AM but this feature can be turned off.
-Additionally, this machine can be set to chime on the hour either from 9 AM to 6 PM or all 24 hours of the day.
+Given that this clock is more like a digital calendar, it's nice that it allows users to set several alarms for a variety of events, not just waking up.
+The frame can be purchased in five color options and comes standard with two text colors (white/yellow).
+The display's brightness is set to dim between 7 PM and 7 AM, but this feature can be turned off.
+Additionally, this machine can be set to chime on the hour, either from 9 AM to 6 PM or all 24 hours of the day.

-Our main complaint about this clock is that it lacks a snooze which speaks to its focus as a living room or office device rather than a bedroom one.
-While there is an internal battery in the clock it is for backup purposes only and thus will not display the time without being plugged in.
+Our main gripe with this clock is that it lacks a snooze function, which speaks to its focus as a living room or office device rather than a bedroom one.
+The clock's internal battery it is for backup purposes only and thus will not display the time without being plugged in.
 This redundancy is put in place to save all of your settings should the power go out.
 As a final concern, we found it annoying to have to manually press a button for every minute and hour in the time and alarm setting process.
 That said, this clock is a great tool for those needing a little help remembering what they are doing each day.

-The Philips Wake-Up is a highly-customizable alarm designed to aid the user in developing better sleep habits.
-This "clock" both focuses on informing you when it's time to get ready for bed with a light fade feature and to wake you up by gradually turning on the same light.
+The Philips Wake-Up is a highly-customizable alarm designed to help the user develop better sleep habits.
+This "clock" uses a light fading feature to inform you when it's time to start preparing for bed and wakes you up by gradually turning on the same light.
 While the yellow "sunrise" light is fixed, the time it takes to brighten/fade is adjustable.
-Additionally, there are several alarm sounds that are anything but alarming to choose from and the volume of said alerts can be adjusted.
+Additionally, you have the option to choose from several alarm sounds that are anything but alarming, and the volume of said alerts is adjustable.

-The Jall Wood is a sharp-looking alarm clock that aspires to be a weather station.
+The Jall Wooden is a sharp-looking alarm clock that aspires to be a weather station.
 Unfortunately, it struggles at both functions.
-First the good news.
-This alarm is easy to read, set, and customize.
+First, the good news: this alarm is easy to read, set, and customize.
 It has a 3-tier adjustable brightness, a back-up battery to save settings when unplugged, and repeatable snooze.
 Additionally, the clock will tell you the temperature and humidity.

-The main problem with this clock is that the temperature and humidity are not accurate.
+The main problem with this clock is that the temperature and humidity readings are not accurate.
 For example, if the clock is in the sun, its temperature readings will be off.
 Additionally, one can hit any button to put the alarm into the snooze setting, which is great.
-However, if you hit the button twice the alarm and the snooze are turned off — which is not great.
-All in all, we were less than thrilled with this clock despite its clean look.
+However, if you accidentally hit the button twice, the alarm and the snooze are turned off — which is not great.
+Despite this clock's sharp aesthetics, we were less than thrilled with its performance.

 Why You Should Trust Us

 Senior Research Analyst Austin Palmer is a veteran home electronics tester.
 More to the point, he uses stopwatches, alarms, and other alert devices weekly to test other products under review in our lab.
-He knows good functionality and ease of programming having used dozens of these products.
-Complementing Mr. Palmer's expertise is Senior Review Editor Nick Miley who hates to wake up to a beeping machine.
-His disdain for poorly designed clocks and lazily selected alert tones are well known — at least to his friends and family.
+He knows good functionality and ease of programming, having used dozens of these products.
+Complementing Mr. Palmer's expertise is Senior Review Editor Nick Miley, who hates to wake up to a beeping machine.
+His disdain for poorly designed clocks and lazily selected alert tones are well known amongst his friends and family.